By Helen Stone published

 A versatile, contemporary kitchen requires a layered and responsive lighting scheme that can keep up with changing demands as day turns to night.

-Expansive glass doors and skylights in a spacious kitchen extension will flood the space with natural light but you will still need shadow-free task lighting over prep areas as well as ambient light for social spaces as darkness falls.
+Expansive glass doors and skylights in a spacious kitchen extension will flood the space with natural light, but you will still need shadow-free task lighting over prep areas as well as ambient light for social spaces as darkness falls.

 ‘Increasingly, our clients are opting for self-adjusting lighting systems that activate in response to the amount of natural light available, ensuring the balance of lighting is always right,’ says John Butler, designer at Elements Kitchen Design.

-Finally consider the warmth of the bulb.
-The cooler end of the spectrum gives brilliant task lighting while warmer whites will make a seating area feel inviting.
+Finally, consider the warmth of the bulb.
+The cooler end of the spectrum gives brilliant task lighting, while warmer whites will make a seating area feel inviting.

-A complex room such as a living-kitchen will demand different light levels for a range of activities.
-In this design, track lighting washes walls with soft light by evening and has more focused spots, pendants and task lighting where needed.
+In the kitchen idea shown above, track lighting washes walls with soft light by evening and has more focused spots, pendants and task lighting where needed.

 ‘There is nothing worse than a dimly lit work area,’ says Melissa Klink, Head of Design at Harvey Jones.
 ‘Make sure to position spotlights or pendants directly above key areas to ensure the light isn’t blocked when you stand at the sink, hob or work top.’

 It’s human nature to gravitate towards light, so put a subtle glow beneath a counter with bar-style seating to encourage guests to pull up a seat.

-The trend for glass-fronted cabinetry brings display back into the kitchen and an opportunity to create pockets of soft diffused light that can create a focal point and brighten darker corners of the room.
+The kitchen trend for glass-fronted cabinetry brings display back into the kitchen and an opportunity to create pockets of soft diffused light that can create a focal point and brighten darker corners of the room.